I was recently contacted by Bells Of Steel to test out a piece of their equipment.

 Mainly safety bar squats, good mornings, lunges, split squats, Hatfield squats, and more!

-Plus, because of the camber that safety squat bars are known for, you won’t be able to squat anywhere near as much as a straight bar.
+Plus, because of the camber that safety squat bars are known for, you won’t be able to squat anywhere near as much as an Olympic bar.

-The overall 1,500 lb weight capacity should give you peace of mind for any exercises you perform with the Bells of Steel
+The overall 1,500 lb max capacity should give you peace of mind for any exercises you perform with the

 The camber of a safety squat bar is one of the most important features you need to concern yourself with.